github/opensource.guide/features/pages/index.md

 ---

 <a id="intro" title="Intro" class="toc-item"></a>
-GitHub Pages are public webpages freely hosted and easily published through GitHub.
+GitHub Pages are public webpages hosted and easily published through GitHub.
 The quickest way to get up and running is by using the Automatic Page Generator to create some starter HTML and CSS for us.
 We can then modify our GitHub Pages' content and style remotely via the web or locally on our computer.

 ![pages-home-page](pages-home-page.png)